lnxjedi/gopherbot/doc/Configuration.md

 ```yaml
 AllChannels: true
 ```
-DisallowDirect and DirectOnly determine the availability of a given plugin by direct messaging the robot (private chat).
+AllowDirect indicates whether the plugin's functionality is available via direct message; if not set, the plugin inherits the DefaultAllowDirect value from the robot.
+DirectOnly indicates the plugin is ONLY available by direct message (private chat).
 To specify the channels a plugin is available in, you can list the channels explicitly or set `AllChannels` to true.
 If neither is specified, the plugin falls back to the robot's configured `DefaultChannels`.

 ### CatchAll
 ```yaml